Research & Best Practices

 How to improve first pass yield

 The start point is to analyze the reasons for product not being of saleable quality straight from the machine.
-Typically, these will be presented in the form of a pareto chart, letting management focus on the biggest issues.
+Typically, these will be presented in the form of a pareto chart, letting management focus on the biggest quality issues.

 Processing yield problems generally fall into one of the following four types: